sommerfeld-io/tech-radar/README.md

 - [Project Board for Issues and Pull Requests][project-board]

 > [!NOTE]
-> The tech radar implementation (visualization, build scripts, and HTML/CSS/JS) is AI-generated.
+> This project represents a sort of PoC in regards to AI-assisted software development.
+The tech radar implementation (visualization, build scripts, and HTML/CSS/JS) is AI-generated.
+Adjacent code like pipelines, Dockerfile, etc. are not exclusively AI-generated.
+But the core tech radar code is generated completely by AI.

 ## Software Tags and Versioning